ethan-kwan/info474-winter26--Team-Emerald-City-Route-Artists/README.md

 	- `!!window.Renderer && typeof window.Renderer.setData === 'function'`
 	- `!!window.__sketchAPI && typeof window.__sketchAPI.setState === 'function'`
 - If you see an explicit error like `Renderer.setData is required...`, verify script order in `index.html` — helpers must be included before sketches, and the renderer must be loaded before `sketch_manager.js`.

-Deprecated code
-- Original D3-based sources (if you need to inspect them) live in `js/deprecated/`.

-If you'd like, I can add a short CONTRIBUTING or DEV_NOTES document with step-by-step dev/run instructions and common troubleshooting tips.